-The method for using color as an eye catcher is generally very simple.
-What is required is the application of a strong, saturated color to gain more attention from the viewer.
+The method for using color as an eye-catcher is generally very simple.
+What is required is the application of strong, saturated color to gain more attention from the viewer.

 Using color to portray a certain mood is usually as inconspicuous as applying color to attract attention.